mattstyles/previn/README.md

 `Button:update` calls its `super` method which invokes `Clickable:update`, which in turn calls its own `super` method, however, `Base:update` does not exist and so will throw.

-There are solutions; a simple solution would be to remove the `super` call from the `Clickable:update` method so that `Base:update` never gets called but this is problematic if you want to mixin other behaviours too, so, the a better solution would be to implement a no-op on the `Base` class defined within `compose`:
+There are solutions; a simple solution would be to remove the `super` call from the `Clickable:update` method so that `Base:update` never gets called but this is problematic if you want to mix in other behaviours too, so, a better solution would be to implement a no-op on the `Base` class defined within `compose`:

 ```js